Skip to contents

 Inner and outer layout

 Each section has two layouts, the same distinction used in preview_section().
-The inner layout (.patchwork_syntax with .inner_design) arranges the section's own content — sec_txt, sec_tbl, sec_fig — into a composition.
-The outer layout (.outer_design) places that composition onto the page, full-bleed ("A", the default) or in a region with reserved space (e.g. "#AA").
+The inner layout (patchwork_syntax with inner_design) arranges the section's own content — sec_txt, sec_tbl, sec_fig — into a composition.
+The outer layout (outer_design) places that composition onto the page, full-bleed ("A", the default) or in a region with reserved space (e.g. "#AA").

 The layout recorded here is applied to every subsection of the section when the document is generated, so a section fanned out into many subsections is composed consistently across all of them.